 Kyiv Initiative Regional Programme: Black Sea and South Caucasus

-Moldova and Ukraine.
-In addition, Belarus requested to participate in the Kyiv Initiative in 2010.
-The Secretary General of the Council of Europe and all the beneficiary countries accepted this request, in the spirit of developing wider collaboration in framework of the Eastern Partnership.
-The aim is to work with each other, in an era of post Soviet transition, to create democratic and engaged societies and rebuild trust and confidence across the region.
+The Kyiv Initiative brought together five countries at the south-eastern edge of Europe - Armenia, Azerbaijan, Georgia, Republic of Moldova and Ukraine.
+The aim was to work with each other, in an era of post Soviet transition, to create democratic and engaged societies and rebuild trust and confidence across the region.

-Each project promotes co-operation between national and local government and the public and private sector, while at the same time offering opportunities to draw upon the experience and practical knowledge of experts from other European countries.
-Public involvement and benefit is a key component, wherever this is possible.
+Each project promoted co-operation between national and local government and the public and private sector, while at the same time offering opportunities to draw upon the experience and practical knowledge of experts from other European countries.
+Public involvement and benefit was a key component, wherever possible.